 This Official Statement contains, in part, estimates, assumptions and matters of opinion which are not intended as statements of fact, and no representation is made as to the correctness of such estimates, assumptions, or matters of opinion, or as to the likelihood that they will be realized.
-Any information and expressions of opinion herein contained are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Master District or the other matters described herein since the date hereof.
-However, the Master District has agreed to keep this Official Statement current by amendment or sticker to reflect material changes in the affairs of the Master District, and to the extent that information actually comes to its attention, other matters described in the Official Statement until delivery of the Bonds to the Underwriters and thereafter only as specified in "CONTINUING DISCLOSURE OF INFORMATION."
+Any information and expressions of opinion herein contained are subject to change without notice, and neither the delivery of this "Official Statement" nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Master District or the other matters described herein since the date hereof.
+However, the Master District has agreed to keep this "Official Statement" current by amendment or sticker to reflect material changes in the affairs of the Master District, to the extent that information actually comes to its attention, until delivery of the Bonds to the Initial Purchaser and thereafter only as specified in "OFFICIAL STATEMENT - Updating the Official Statement During Underwriting Period" and "CONTINUING DISCLOSURE OF INFORMATION."